GAM-team/GAM/wiki/GamUpdates.md

 See [Downloads-Installs-GAM7](https://github.com/GAM-team/GAM/wiki/Downloads-Installs) for Windows or other options, including manual installation

+### 7.09.02

+Added command `gam info chromeschema std <SchemaName>` to display a Chrome policy schema in the same format as Legacy GAM.

+Improved output of `gam show chromeschemas [std]` and `gam info chromeschema [std]` to more accurately display the schemas.

 ### 7.09.01

 Fixed bug in `gam <UserTypeEntity> print diskusage` where the `ownedByMe` column was